taj-ny/InputActions/docs/configuration.md

 There is currently no configuration UI.
 The configuration file is located at ``~/.config/kwingestures.yml``.
 It is created automatically when the plugin is loaded.
 The plugin should be reconfigured when the file changes.
 If it doesn't, disable and enable it manually or run ``qdbus org.kde.KWin /Effects org.kde.kwin.Effects.reconfigureEffect kwin_gestures``.

 When the configuration fails to load, the error will be logged.
-To see it, run ``journalctl --boot=0 -g "inputactions:" -n 5``.
-The message should contain the approximate position of where the error has occurred.
+To see the last five, run ``journalctl --boot=0 -g "inputactions:" -n 5``.
+The message should contain the approximate position of where the error is located.
 ```
 inputactions: Failed to load configuration: Invalid swipe direction (line 4, column 17)
 ```